vmware-tanzu/velero/site/content/docs/main/restore-reference.md

 1. Once the resource is created on the target cluster, Velero may take some additional steps or wait for additional processes to complete before moving onto the next resource to restore.

-    * If the resource is a Pod, the `RestoreController` will execute any [Restore Hooks](restore-hooks.md) and wait for the hook to finish
+    * If the resource is a Pod, the `RestoreController` will execute any [Restore Hooks](restore-hooks.md) and wait for the hook to finish.
     * If the resource is a PV restored by Restic, the `RestoreController` waits for Restic’s restore to complete.
 The `RestoreController` sets a timeout for any resources restored with Restic during a restore.
-The default timeout is 4 hours, but you can configure this be setting the `--restic-timeout` restore option.
+The default timeout is 4 hours, but you can configure this be setting using `--restic-timeout` restore option.
-    * If the resource is a Custom Resource Definition, the `RestoreController` waits for its availability in the cluster, the timeout is 1 minute.
+    * If the resource is a Custom Resource Definition, the `RestoreController` waits for its availability in the cluster.
+The timeout is 1 minute.

     If any failures happen finishing these steps, the `RestoreController` will log an error in the restore result and will continue restoring.